Vasco de Quiroga: As bishop of Michoacán

-In 1536 De Quiroga was appointed the first bishop of the newly established diocese of Michoacán.
-He was nominated by the President of the Second Audiencia, Bishop of Santo Domingo, Sebastián Ramírez Fuenleal, after the first candidate Fray Luis de Fuensalida had declined the honor.
-The Emperor and the Pope approved the nomination and in 1537 the appointment was made official; in 1538 he took office.
+In 1536, Quiroga was appointed the first bishop of the newly established diocese of Michoacán.
+He was nominated by the president of the Second Audiencia, bishop of Santo Domingo, Sebastián Ramírez Fuenleal, after the first candidate Fray Luis de Fuensalida had declined the honor.
+The emperor and the pope approved the nomination and in 1537 the appointment was made official; in 1538 he took office.
 He remained in Michoacán as pastor and protector of the Indians for most of the remainder of his life.

 As bishop, he transferred the seat of the bishopric from Tzintzuntzán to Pátzcuaro.
 In Pátzcuaro he founded the cathedral and the Seminary of San Nicolas.
 He worked to gather the Indians in large towns near Lake Pátzcuaro in the center of Purépecha territory, recently ravaged by Beltrán de Guzmán.
 Using Thomas More's Utopia as a model, here the Indians were to be taught religion, crafts and the fundamentals of self-government.
 Each town was to become the center of an industry.
 Each person worked six hours a day and contributed on an equal basis to the common welfare.
 He gradually realized the necessity of restricting the scope of his plans, which he had hoped to apply throughout the colony, to the smaller area over which he had jurisdiction, partially because his personal funds were not unlimited.

 Quiroga's efforts were very successful, and he was said to be greatly beloved by the members of his flock.
 He was known to them as Tata Vasco (Father Vasco).

-Charles V had prohibited the enslavement of conquered subjects, but in 1534 he revoked that prohibition, at least insofar as to allow slavery of natives captured in a "just war".
+Charles V had prohibited the enslavement of conquered subjects, but in 1534 he revoked that prohibition, at least insofar as to allow slavery of natives captured in a "just war."
 When Quiroga became aware of this, he wrote to Charles his celebrated Información en derecho (1535), in which he strongly condemned the encomenderos, saying that they did not accept the natives as men, but only as beasts.

 In 1545 Quiroga left for Spain to attend the Council of Trent, but his ship was damaged and he was forced to return to New Spain.
 He left again in 1547 and did attend some sessions of the council.
 He took several Indians with him and presented them at Court.
 While in Spain he was frequently called upon by the emperor and the Council of the Indies to give advice on colonial questions.

 He returned to New Spain in 1554.
 On his stopover in Santo Domingo, he obtained banana seedlings which he introduced into Michoacán.
-In 1555 he participated in the first provincial council of the church.
+In 1555 he participated in the First Mexican Provincial Council.

 He died in his 90s in mid-March 1565.
 Tradition has it that he was then on a pastoral visit in Uruapan, but sources support that it was rather in the City of Pátzcuaro.
-He bequeathed his hospitals to the care and protection of the rector of the college of San Niclas.
+He bequeathed his hospitals to the care and protection of the rector of the college of San Nicolás.
 His body is interred in the basilica of Pátzcuaro.